Table of contents

-The interest in this compound lies in its basic action, which is the release of certain hormones that influence testosterone levels (luteinizing hormone).
+The interest in this compound lies on its basic function, which is the release of certain hormones that regulate the testosterone levels (luteinizing hormone).

 Aspartic acid is a non-essential amino acid that can be generated by the body from the nutrients we consume through food.

 This is the basic characteristic of this type of amino acid, which is essential for health and many bodily functions.

 Aspartic acid is a key element in our asparagine synapses and neurotransmitters.